zuozhenggh/learning-library/data-management-library/database/spatial/intro/create-sample-data/create-sample-data.md

 ## Introduction

 This lab walks you through the steps to create sample spatial data in Oracle Database.

-Estimated Lab Time: n minutes
+Estimated Lab Time: 5 minutes

 ### About Product/Technology
 Oracle Database stores spatial data (points, lines, polygons) in a native data type called  SDO_GEOMETRY.
 Oracle Database also provides a native spatial index for high performance spatial operations.
 This spatial index relies on spatial metadata that is entered for each table and geometry column storing spatial data.
 Once spatial data is populated and indexed, rubust APIs are available to perform spatual analysis, calulations, and processing.